- About the City of Alexandria

 If payment is made by check or money order, the business personal property tax account number should be clearly written in the memo field of the check or money order.
 Returned checks are subject to a $35 fee in accordance with state law.

-Information on all other payment methods, including eCheck and credit card payments, is available at Six Easy Ways to Pay.
+Information on all other payment methods, including eCheck and credit card payments, is available at the City's Payments page.

 Real Estate Tax